Dashi-Media/easy-pricing-tables-free/readme.txt

 == Changelog ==

+= Easy Pricing Tables 2.3.2 =
+* Changed default button text and place holder to 'Add to Cart'
+* Fixed conflict with 'All In One Schema.org Rich Snippets' plugin
+* Updated tooltip help texts for better clarity
+* Tested up to WP 4.6 Beta

+= Easy Pricing Tables 2.3.1 =
+* This release was only for Easy Pricing Tables premium

 = Easy Pricing Tables 2.3.0 =
 * Added Dutch translations
 * Fix a warning that occured with PHP 7